 This data, especially when combined with the firmographic data provided, can help you determine which competitors have strong social reach, how quickly they’ve been able to gain traction in their market, and whether they’re able to punch above their weight class to capture market presence.

-For example, one could reasonably assume that a young company with an Alexa Rank and social reach that outguns older/better funded companies is making outsized investments in their digital and social strategies.
+For example, one could reasonably assume that a startup with an Alexa Rank and social reach that outguns more established/better-funded companies is making outsized investments in their digital and social strategies.
 Conversely, if you find yourself ahead of many of your competitors in terms of funding/personnel but behind in Alexa Rank, it may be time to kick off some SEO-driven initiatives.

 The free report also provides an extensive database of website messaging and positioning changes.
-Browse through a timeline of changes to your competitors’ most important marketing vehicle, their homepage, and see how their value proposition has evolved over time.
+Browse through timelines of changes that your competitors have made to their most important marketing vehicles — their homepages — and see how their value propositions have evolved over time.

 Understanding the history of your competitors’ messaging is key to navigating where their messaging (and, ultimately, their overall market strategy) is going.
 This is the first step in creating a more proactive approach to competitive analysis and positioning.

 Looking to gain an understanding of your market and where your organization fits in?
 Request a free competitive landscape report today.

 Originally published by Ben Cope on June 8, 2020.
 Last updated by Conor Bond on February 17, 2021.